 Does Google Report Illegal Searches?

 The second most common myth is that Google monitors your internet browsing history and reports this information to the government.
 Google does monitor your internet browsing history when you are using their services, but this is done only when you ask for Google to do so.
 Google does not keep detailed logs of your activity.
-You are given the freedom to manage your privacy settings on the various sites that you visit.
+You are given the freedom to manage your privacy settings on the various sites you visit.

 Google Chrome does have an option to turn off the tracking features of the web trackers.
-To do this you will need to go into the ” Settings” area of the google chrome web browser and click on the advanced tab.
-You will find that in the “Tracking Options” section you can enable or disable the possibility of having Google send information back to advertisers.
-To turn this feature off, click on the “Remove Adware and Spyware from My Google Chrome” button
+To do this, you will need to go into the ” Settings” area of the google chrome web browser and click on the advanced tab.
+In the “Tracking Options” section, you will find that you can enable or disable the possibility of having Google send information back to advertisers.
+To turn this feature off, click on the “Remove Adware and Spyware from My Google Chrome” button.

-To receive a full Google report on any individual search you will need to turn off these additional features and use an anti-spyware program that is certified to comply with the strict requirements of the compliance google guide.
-Once you have installed the anti-spyware program and allowed it to run the anti-spyware scan on your computer you should then take all steps required by the compliance google guide to stop receiving annoying pop-up alerts and text messages.
+To receive a full Google report on any individual search, you will need to turn off these additional features and use an anti-spyware program that is certified to comply with the strict requirements of the compliance google guide.
+Once you have installed the anti-spyware program and allowed it to run the anti-spyware scan on your computer, you should take all steps required by the compliance google guide to stop receiving annoying pop-up alerts and text messages.